Tahil40/NewsApp/README.md

 # Getting Started with Create React App

-First got to news api website get your API key and then use it inside App.js file....
+First go to news api website get your API key and then use it inside App.js file....

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).